syntropy/golang-slides/slides/go_motivation.md

     * Russ Cox: libtask for Unix

-* First release in September 2009.
+* First official announcement in November 2009.

-* Go 1 released in 2012.
+* Go 1 released in March 2012.